michjea/moto-trackr-user-api/README.md

 ## Installation and Setup Instructions for Local Development

+1. Clone this repository.

-Start Apache and MySQL servers using XAMPP.
+2. Start Apache and MySQL servers using XAMPP.

+3. Generate key using `php artisan key:generate`.

-Apply migrations using `php artisan migrate`.
+4. Apply migrations using `php artisan migrate`.

-Start server using `php artisan serve`.
+5. Start server using `php artisan serve`.

-Get routes using `php artisan route:list`.
+-   Get routes using `php artisan route:list`.

 ## API Endpoints